konveyor/konveyor.github.io/content/Forklift/MigratingVMs/advancedMigrate.md

 ```
 $ cd /usr/share/opa/policies/io/konveyor/forklift/<provider> (1)
 ```
-The explanations below refer to the callouts in the sample code above.
+The explanation below refers to the callouts in the sample code above.
 * (1) Specify vmware or ovirt.

 3. Search for the default policies: